Heads of Laboratories

 One explanation for the gap in understanding glia may lie in their neurotrophic properties.
-Glial manipulation often results in neuronal loss, precluding investigations of other effects glia may have on neuronal morphogenesis or activity.
+Glial manipulation often results in neuronal loss, precluding investigations of other effects glia might have on neuronal morphogenesis or activity.
 The Shaham lab has discovered that glia of the nematode C. elegans bear striking morphological, anatomical, and molecular similarities to vertebrate glia.
 Importantly, C. elegans glia are not required for neuronal survival, making C. elegans a unique model for deciphering glial roles in the nervous system and allowing, for the first time, manipulation of these cells in vivo without the complication of neuronal loss.

 Although C. elegans glia do not control neuronal survival, the Shaham lab has explored the death of other C. elegans cells to understand the principles by which vertebrate glia might control neuronal viability.
 In addition to discovering novel transcriptional and protein degradation-mediated controls of apoptotic cell death, the lab has identified a novel cell death program independent of known apoptotic regulators.
-The unique morphology accompanying this cell death program is conserved during development of the vertebrate nervous system.
-The Shaham lab identified many genes promoting this new cell death form, all of which are conserved in vertebrates, raising the possibility that the mechanism of this novel cell death program is also conserved.
+The unique morphology accompanying this cell death program is conserved during the development of the vertebrate nervous system.
+The Shaham lab identified many genes promoting this new cell death form, all of which are conserved among vertebrates, raising the possibility that the mechanism of this novel cell death program is also conserved.

 A.B. in biochemistry and mathematics, 1989

 Ph.D. in biology, 1995